mikaelsundell/colortool/README.md

 Introduction
 ------------

-colortool is a utility set for color space and conversions, with support for white point adaptation.
+colortool is a utility set for color space and conversions, with support for illuminants and white point adaptation.

 # Color spaces

 ## Overview
 This tool computes **RGB to XYZ** and **XYZ to RGB** transformation matrices for a given color space, such as converting between **ACES AP0** and **XYZ**.

-### Example Usage
+### Example usage
 To compute the RGB to XYZ and XYZ to RGB matrices for a specific color space (e.g., **AP1**):
 ```shell
 colortool --inputcolorspace AP1 -v
 ```

-### RGB to XYZ Transformation
+### RGB to XYZ transformation

 | **Matrix**       | **Values**                           |
 |-------------------|---------------------------------------|